-Public spaces have a vital role to play in both the social and economic lives of our communities.
+Public spaces play a vital role in both the social and economic lives of our communities.
 From high streets and shopping precincts to community centres, parks and playgrounds, they act as a shared resource where all generations have the opportunity to meet, play and socialise.

 Designers know the importance and how the use of colour improves public space life.